 2010 Dow Flash Crash

-What triggered the sell-off?
-A London suburbanite, Navinder Sarao, sitting in his home using a personal computer.
-In 2015, investigators found that he made and quickly cancelled hundreds of "E-mini S&P" futures contracts, an illegal tactic known as “spoofing.”
-As a result, Waddell & Reed destroyed liquidity in the futures contracts by dumping $4.1 billion worth contracts.
+A London suburbanite, Navinder Sarao, was sitting in his home using a personal computer at the time.
+Investigators found five years later, in 2015, that Sarao had made and quickly canceled hundreds of "E-mini S&P" futures contracts.
+He engaged in an illegal tactic known as “spoofing.”
+Waddell & Reed destroyed liquidity in the futures contracts as a result by dumping $4.1 billion worth of contracts.

 Like many other past crashes, it did not lead to a recession.

-NASDAQ computer errors also caused $500 million in loses for traders when the Facebook initial stock offering (IPO) was launched.
-On May 18, 2012, the IPO was delayed for 30 minutes.
-In other words, traders could not place, change or cancel orders.
-Once the glitch was corrected, a record 460 million shares were traded.
-For more NASDAQ failures, see Computer Bugs and Squirrels: A History of NADAQ's Woes, August 22, 2013.
+NASDAQ computer errors also caused $500 million in losses for traders when the Facebook (now Meta) initial public stock offering was launched.
+The IPO was delayed for 30 minutes on May 18, 2012.
+Traders could not place, change, or cancel orders.
+A record 565 million shares were traded when the glitch was corrected.

 Is the Stock Market Rigged?

-If Wall Street isn't rigged, it may as well be.
-There is no way an individual stock picker can collect more information or trade ahead of these computer trading programs.
-That's why so many asset classes are moving in tandem.
+If Wall Street isn't rigged, it may as well be as far as you're concerned.
+There's no way an individual stock picker can collect more information than these computer trading programs.
+That's why so many asset classes move in tandem.
 These programs aren't regulated, either.

-However, the situation is not hopeless.
-Although it's impossible to out-think these programs on a day-to-day basis, you can generally tell where the market is headed by following the business cycle.
-Keep a well-diversified portfolio, and adjust your asset allocation each quarter to make a decent return.
+But the situation isn't hopeless.
+It's impossible to outthink these programs on a day-to-day basis, but you can tell where the market is headed by following the business cycle.
+Keep a well-diversified portfolio.
+Adjust your asset allocation each quarter to make a decent return.
 Remember, it's not how much you make, but how little you lose.
-Article updated March 25, 2015